Diagnosis

 Self care

-The following tips on dealing with coughing spells apply to anyone being treated for whooping cough at home:
+The following tips can help you deal with coughing spells while you recover from whooping cough at home:

 • Get plenty of rest.
 A cool, quiet and dark bedroom may help you relax and rest better.

 • Drink plenty of fluids.
 Water, juice and soups are good choices.
-In children, especially, watch for signs of dehydration, such as dry lips, crying without tears and infrequent urination.
+Be aware of dehydration symptoms, especially if your child is sick.
+The symptoms include dry lips, crying without tears and urinating much less often.

 • Eat smaller meals.
-To avoid vomiting after coughing, eat smaller, more-frequent meals rather than large ones.
+To help prevent vomiting after coughing, eat smaller, more-frequent meals rather than large ones.

 • Clean the air.
-Keep your home free of irritants that can trigger coughing spells, such as tobacco smoke and fumes from fireplaces.
+Keep your home free of irritants that can trigger coughing spells.
+These include dust, tobacco smoke and fumes from fireplaces.

 Preparing for your appointment